You are here

 This is a Position of Trust and a satisfactory Criminal Record Check is required.

-This employment opportunity is open to all applicants.
+This employment opportunity is Open local Residents Only.

 Reporting to the Director of Court Services, the Executive Legal Officer, Court Administration (ELOCA) acts as an advisor to the Director, the Registrar of the Nunavut Court of Justice, the Clerk of the Court, the Sherriff and the Senior Judge.
 The ELOCA acts as an in-house counsel doing legal research, drafting memorandums of law and drafting policies on issues related to court administration and the administration of justice in general.